dali-lab/dev-resources/README.md

 ##### A guide to a variety of tools that are helpful for devs to improve their workflow

-These are mostly for OS X but all are available on linux and, well, if you use Windows talk to a staff person – we have loaner Macs!
+These are mostly for OS X but all are available on linux and, well, if you use Windows then you should talk to a staff person – we have loaner Macs!

 Note: any `code blocks` are things that should be run in iTerm